An arm lift, medically known as a brachioplasty, is a surgical procedure to remove excess fat deposits and loose skin in the upper arm.

 An arm lift procedure involves incisions from under the arm pit to the elbow to remove excess fat and skin.
 Liposuction in the arms uses small incisions to remove fatty tissue alone, but Smartlipo will cause some skin refraction.

 After arm lift surgery, the arms are wrapped for a week.
 Compression sleeves are worn for about four to six weeks.
 Normal activity typically can be resumed after one week.
+Keep in mind that recovery rates vary.

 There are many over the counter creams and oils that are available for scar treatment with variable results.
 We now are pleased to offer embrace® Advanced Scar Therapy as an effective way to enhance healing.
 Ultimately, the most important factors that aid in the best healing of scars are to avoid UV exposure to the scar, and to massage and moisturize the scar.